pockerman/qubit-notes/software_engineering/2025-08-11-sharded-counters.md

 is problematic when we work with systems that have to deal with high traffic.
 These are the two main problems that such a database approach has:

-1. Database Write contention
+1. Database write contention
-2. Throughput lmit
+2. Throughput limit

 When multiple machines try to update the same row at the same time it is unavoidable that we need to serialize these operations leading to data locks which eventually degrades performance.
 In addition, the machine that holds the counter eventually becomes a bottlenec.